Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Introduction

 \subsection{Contributions and Organization}

-In the following, we outline the main contributions of this work. \begin{itemize} \item We show that ISI-WTCs are equivalent to the stationary wiretap channels considered in~\cite{8017512} when employing vector inputs and vector outputs; thus, we derive the secrecy capacity of ISI-WTCs by leveraging the results from~\cite{8017512}.
-Drawing on insights from the theoretical coding strategies that achieve the secrecy capacity, we utilize a trellis code at the inner stage, enabling our coding scheme to approach a numerical lower bound on the secrecy capacity, known as the constrained secrecy capacity~\cite{10068266}.
-We further show that the inner-stage trellis code effectively shapes the spectrum of the transmitted codewords, concentrating most of the available power in frequency ranges where Bob’s channel has a higher gain-to-noise power spectrum ratio than Eve’s channel, thereby achieving positive secure rates even when Eve’s channel has~a~higher point-to-point capacity than Bob’s channel. \item We implement the nested structure of wiretap codes~\cite{4276938} using punctured LDPC codes at the outer stage.
+The main contributions of this work are outlined as follows. \begin{itemize} \item We derive the secrecy capacity of ISI-WTCs.
+Drawing on insights from the theoretical coding strategy that achieves the secrecy capacity, we develop a two-stage concatenated code.
+The inner coding stage is a trellis code that matches the transmitted codewords to a Markov process, achieving a numerical lower bound on the secrecy capacity, known as the constrained secrecy capacity~\cite{10068266}.
+We show that the designed inner-stage trellis code effectively shapes the spectrum of the transmitted codewords by concentrating the available power in frequency ranges where Bob's channel has a higher gain-to-noise power spectrum ratio than Eve's channel.
+Accordingly, positive secure rates remain achievable even in scenarios where Eve's channel has a higher point-to-point capacity than Bob's channel. \item We implement the nested structure of wiretap codes~\cite{4276938} using punctured LDPC codes at the outer stage.
 To evaluate the secrecy performance, we estimate a numerical upper bound on the rate of information leakage achieved by the proposed code over ISI-WTCs.
 Subsequently, for a fixed secure rate, we optimize degree distributions of the outer LDPC code stage to reduce the estimated upper bound essentially to zero, thereby satisfying the weak secrecy criterion~\cite{9380147}.
-Additionally, we extend the density evolution method from~\cite{1207365} to analyze the asymptotic performance of the proposed two-stage code and optimize degree~distributions of the LDPC codes at the outer stage. \item In the asymptotic regime, the proposed code satisfies the reliability and the weak secrecy criteria at secure rates within $0.42$~dB of the constrained secrecy capacity.
+Additionally, we extend the density evolution method from~\cite{1207365} to characterize the asymptotic performance of the proposed two-stage code and optimize degree distributions of the LDPC codes at the outer stage. \item In the asymptotic regime, the proposed coding scheme satisfies the reliability and weak secrecy criteria at secure rates within $0.42\!$~dB of the constrained secrecy capacity.
 In the finite blocklength regime, with a blocklength of $10^5$, the code achieves a bit-error rate of $10^{-5}$ at Bob's decoder and meets the weak secrecy criterion while remaining~within $3.6\!$~dB of the constrained secrecy capacity. \end{itemize}